-To use an overlay image in the AXIS M3011 Network Camera, it must be selected from the drop-down list of available images.
+To use an overlay image, it must be selected from the drop-down list of available images.
 The overlay (a logo, for example) is then displayed in the video image.

-To use your own image, first upload it to the AXIS M3011 Network Camera.
-To upload enter the name of the file in the field provided, or click the Browse button, locate and click the Upload button.
+To use your own image, first upload it to the Network Camera.
+To upload enter the name of the file in the field provided, or click the Browse button, locate the file and click the Upload button.